kvant666ubl/Remez-Filtering/README.md

 ## Description
-From the file ```FIR.c``` we can get the number of koeficients, bandwidth deviation and stopband  deviation in dB.
+From the file ```FIR-1.c``` we can get the number of koeficients, bandwidth deviation and stopband  deviation in dB.
 Program prompts user to enter the ***filter type***, ***bandwidth*** and ***stopband*** value,  and ***normalized transition bandwidth***.

 In this figure, you can see  exactly all these characteristics: